yz-eg/yz-eg.github.io/README.md

 ## Structure

-The repository has the following structure:
+The repository has the following structure for each algorithm:

 - There is a directory for each chapter
 - Each algorithm will have a `algorithm.js` where the main logic is to be implemented.